 - Opportunity to earn 60,000 bonus miles

-- Rewards do not expire for the life of the account
+- Rewards don’t expire for the life of the account

-The VentureOne Rewards card shares some of the perks with the Venture Rewards.
-This includes security alerts, digital services and no foreign transaction fees.
-Cardholders earn bonus points on all purchases and can apply them to travel-related expenditures.
+The VentureOne Rewards card shares some of the same perks as the Venture Rewards card, including security alerts, digital services, and no foreign transaction fees.
+Cardholders earn bonus points on all everyday purchases and can apply them to travel-related expenditures.

 However, there are some distinct differences between the two cards.
-There is no annual fee for holding the VentureOne Rewards, and there is an introductory 0 percent APR for the first 12 months of holding an account.
+There’s no annual fee for holding the VentureOne Rewards card, and it offers an introductory 0% APR on purchases and balance transfers for the first 15 months of holding an account.

-After the introductory year, cardholders pay a variable APR that ranges from 15.49 percent to 25.49 percent.
-Cardholders earn 1.25X bonus miles on all purchases and the opportunity to earn 20,000 bonus miles after $1,000 spent in the first 3 months.
+After the introductory year, cardholders pay a variable APR that ranges from 15.24%-25.24%.
+Cardholders earn 1.25X bonus miles on all purchases and the opportunity to earn 20,000 bonus miles after spending $500 in the first 3 months.

-The VentureOne Rewards card removes the annual fee and allows for the accumulation of bonus points, helping travelers reach their goals and experience the joys of overseas travels.
+The VentureOne Rewards card removes the annual fee and allows for accumulating bonus points, helping travelers reach their goals and experience the joys of overseas travels.

 - Earn unlimited 1.25X miles

 - No annual fee